SavanJ-Saji/savanjsaji.github.io/reactfolio-master/README.md

 -   `styles.css`

-    From this you can change the font colors and font families of the web application.
+    From this, you can change the font colours and font families of the web application.

     ```css
-    :root {
+    : root {
     	/* ------- colors ------- */
     	--primary-color: #27272a;
     	--secondary-color: #65656d;